Updated September 2, 2025 to improve sourcing accuracy and attribution of professional audit findings

 The Network’s Effectiveness in Action

-Proof of the Machine’s Capabilities
+Documentation of the Network’s Capabilities

 WFP National PAC (527): $701,792 total operation